BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 }
 ```

-In HTML we use input tag of checkbox type:
+In HTML we use input tag of checkbox type.
+See example03.html:

 ```HTML
 <html>